KyleGospo/docs.bazzite.gg/src/donations.md

 ## Fedora

-Fedora does not take monetary donations, but value hardware donations and contributions to the project.
+Fedora does not take monetary donations, but values hardware donations and contributions to the project.

 - [**Donating Hardware**](https://fedoraproject.org/wiki/Donations)
 - [**Contributing**](https://fedoraproject.org/wiki/Contribute)